-The role of governors
+The role of Trustees

-The governing body has set out its commitment to equal opportunities in this policy and it will continue to do all it can to ensure that the school is fully inclusive to pupils, and responsive to their needs based on race, gender and disability.

-- The governing body seeks to ensure that people are not discriminated against when applying for jobs at our school on grounds of race, gender or disability. - The governors take all reasonable steps to ensure that the school environment gives access to people with disabilities, and also strive to make school communications as inclusive as possible for parents, carers and pupils. - The governors welcome all applications to join the school, whatever a child's socioeconomic background, race, gender or disability. - The governing body ensures that no child is discriminated against whilst in our school on account of their race, gender or disability.
+- The Trust Board has set out its commitment to equal opportunities in this policy and it will continue to do all it can to ensure that the school is fully inclusive to pupils, and responsive to their needs based on race, gender and disability. - The Trust Board seeks to ensure that people are not discriminated against when applying for jobs at our school on grounds of race, gender or disability. - The Trust Board take all reasonable steps to ensure that the school environment gives access to people with disabilities, and also strive to make school communications as inclusive as possible for parents, carers and pupils. - The Trust Board welcome all applications to join the school, whatever a child's socio-economic background, race, gender or disability. - The Trust Board ensures that no child is discriminated against whilst in our school on account of their race, gender or disability.